Free ebook offering step-by-step guidance and tools to set up your performance management system.

 5. Conflict Prevention: Clearly defined expectations leave little room for miscommunications and eliminate possible issues before they arise.
 And even when they inevitably do, managers are equipped with data that allows them to stay agile and have the right approach to timely resolve any problems.

 6. Encouraged Growth: In such a workplace that encourages growth through feedback, recognition, training, and continuous performance monitoring, both employees and managers alike will embody more accountability as well as strive for more results collectively.
-Ultimately, a well-curated performance management strategy will contribute to individual development of the employees and the organization's success at the same time.
+Academic research featured in the Taylor & Francis Online Journal underscores that structured management practices heavily influence institutional accountability and control.

 How Can a Manager Effectively Use Performance Management?